PowerBall253/EternalPatchManifestRust/README.md

 # EternalPatchManifestRust
 Tool to patch DOOM Eternal's build manifest file for modding purposes, rewritten on Rust.
-Coded specifically for Linux users.

 ## Usage
 To patch your build manifest, place the compiled binary in your "base" folder, then run: